 Be sure not to fully tighten.
 You will be doing this after the posts are made and standing level in place.

-If they are slightly bowed, I made sure to use these on the post, because after the posts are screwed together they will straighten up nicely.
-I saved the straightest ones for the top beams.
+If the 2x8s are slightly bowed, you can still use these on the DIY pergola posts.
+After the posts are screwed together they will straighten up nicely.
+(I saved the straightest ones for the top beams.)

 If your boards are bowed in the middle and not lining up, then clamp the middle to align the three boards, then screw them together.
 The screws will hold it together then you can remove the clamps.